 Your success is not about getting through a 30 Day diet anymore, instead it’s about feeling good in your skin for life.

 This course will help you start to do that.
 Here’s what you’ll do each lesson:

 - 1: Identify what losing weight will help you achieve so you can keep your eye on the prize as you take action to lose weight

 - 2: Get very clear about why the achievement you identified on Day 1 matters so you can resist the temptation to quit before you get to your destination

 - 3: Learn why it’s okay to be imperfect and why this doesn’t doom you to never getting the results you want so you can pick yourself up when you slip up

 - 4: Face the hard things that you’re avoiding so you can commit to them up front and get over any objections that you have right now

 - 5: Create your one page “don’t quit” reminder so you don’t quit before you get to your goal.
 Because when you quit, you won’t keep moving forward.
 And if you stop moving forward, you won’t get results.
 This don’t quit reminder will help you avoid this up front

-You’re going to walk away from this 5-Day challenge knowing that you can crush your weight loss goal because you have a mindset that’ll support you to do that.
+You’re going to walk away from this course knowing that you can crush your weight loss goal because you have a mindset that’ll support you to do that.
 So don’t wait another moment, click the button below to sign up…